windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ## 4.13 Shutting Down

-When the plugin is shut down, you should clean up any resources that were allocated during the plugin's lifetime.
-This includes unregistering any event listeners, closing any open connections, and releasing any resources that were allocated.
+When a plugin is shut down, it is important to clean up resources allocated during its lifetime to prevent memory leaks.
+This includes unregistering event listeners, closing open connections, and releasing any other allocated resources.

-The list of tasks to perform in the `shutdown` hook includes:
+The following tasks should be completed in the `shutdown` hook:

+1. **Close Open Windows and Popups**
    - Close any windows, tabs, or popups that were opened by the plugin.
+2. **Global Object and UI Cleanup**
    - Remove any DOM elements, including styles, scripts, and locales that were added by the plugin.
-- Remove references to any window or objects within it, including event listeners and any references to the DOM elements.
+   - Remove references to any windows or objects within it, including event listeners and any references to DOM elements.
-- Remove any attributes or properties that were added to the window object or the Zotero object.
+   - Remove any attributes or properties that were added to the main window or the Zotero object.
+3. **Connection and Task Cleanup**
    - Close any open connections, such as database connections or network connections.
    - Stop any running tasks, such as timers or web workers.

-For the plugin APIs provided by Zotero, you do not need to explicitly do anything in the `shutdown` hook.
-The plugin APIs will automatically clean up the resources when the plugin is unloaded.
+For Zotero-provided plugin APIs, explicit shutdown tasks are not required, as these APIs will automatically handle resource cleanup when the plugin is unloaded.